 • No credit reporting: Green Arrow doesn’t typically report payment history to the three major credit bureaus, so this loan likely won’t help you build credit.

-• Late fee: If you can’t make your payment on time, there’s a late fee of $30.
+• Late fee: If you can’t make your payment on time, you may face a late fee.

 • No loan extension or rollover: Unlike some payday lenders, Green Arrow doesn’t permit loan extensions, renewals or rollovers.